shrutisharma27/7targets-docs/_posts/2020-01-10-add-multiple-leads.md

 <a name="ways-to-assign-lead"/>
 ## [Ways to Assign Lead](#ways-to-assign-lead)
 Leads can be added or assigned to the Assistant in multiple ways:
-- Add one lead at a time from TEC UI
+- Add one lead at a time from 7Targets UI
-- Add multiple leads from TEC UI by uploading an excel file
+- Add multiple leads from 7Targets UI by uploading an excel file
 - Copy or Cc your Assistant in the email you are sending to a lead.
 Have to enable this feature in Edit Assistant
 - If you are integrated with CRM, then assign the Lead/Contact from CRM to the Assistant User in CRM